sbucha1/NetstockAutomation/README.md

 3. **Resolve Dependencies:**
    Maven should automatically resolve project dependencies (Selenium, TestNG, Extent Reports) defined in the `pom.xml` file.
 If not, you may need to manually update Maven dependencies.

-4. **Configure TestNG XML:**
-   Create a TestNG XML file (`testng.xml`) to define test suites, test classes, and test methods to execute.
-Specify the classes and methods as per your requirements.

-5. **Run the Tests:**
+## How to run tests
+1. **There are several ways to run the tests**
-   Run the tests by right-clicking on the TestNG XML file and selecting "Run As" > "TestNG Suite" (in IntelliJ IDEA) or "Run" > "Run As TestNG Suite" (in Eclipse).
+   Run the tests by right-clicking on the TestNG XML file located under src/test/java/online/automationtesting/testng.xml and selecting "Run As" > "TestNG Suite" (in IntelliJ IDEA) or "Run" > "Run As TestNG Suite" (in Eclipse).
+   Or Navigate to the test class located in this path src/main/java/online/automationtesting/tests/RoomTests.java and right-click on the RoomsTests class and select "Run RoomTests"
+   Or right-click on the method name inside the RoomTests class and click "Run" to run individual tests

 6. **View Test Results:**
    After test execution, TestNG generates a detailed HTML report in the `test-output` directory.
 Open the HTML report in a web browser to view the test results, including test pass/fail status, logs, and screenshots (if configured).